barryclark/jekyll-now/_drafts/variable-projection-part-1-fundamentals.md

 [^mistake_paper]: In the published version of the paper it is mistakenly stated that $$\hat{\boldsymbol{c}}$$ equals $$\boldsymbol{\Phi_w}(\boldsymbol{\alpha})^\dagger \boldsymbol{y}$$ instead of $$\boldsymbol{\Phi_w}(\boldsymbol{\alpha})^\dagger \boldsymbol{y_w}$$.
 This mistake is corrected in the online manuscript.
 However the mistake also occurs when the expression for the derivatives are given and is not corrected in either version.
 In both expressions for $$\boldsymbol{a_k}$$ and $$\boldsymbol{b_k}$$ the symbol $$\boldsymbol{y}$$ needs to be replaced by $$\boldsymbol{y_w}$$.
 Unless I am completely mistaken, which is always possible...
 [^rank_of_Phi]: For any $$m \times n$$ matrix witn $$n<m$$ the rank is less or equal to $$n$$.
 The matrix is [considered to have full rank](https://www.cds.caltech.edu/~murray/amwiki/index.php/FAQ:_What_does_it_mean_for_a_non-square_matrix_to_be_full_rank%3F) if its rank equals $$n$$.
 [^full_rank_Phi]: Ideally the function matrix $$\boldsymbol{\Phi}(\boldsymbol{\alpha})$$ should have full rank, since the model is not well designed if the model base functions are linearly dependent.
 However, there are cases under which that could happen for particular values $$\boldsymbol{\alpha}$$.
 For example when fitting sums of exponential models with background terms.
+[^model_base_functions]: This name might not always be accurate because the functions don't necessarily have to be linearly independent.
+However, for a good model they should be.
+See also the discussions later on the rank of $$\boldsymbol{\Phi}$$.